How to Elope in Moab, Utah

 The Island in the Sky is the closest to Moab at only 40 minutes away and also the most accessible.
 It’s best known for having the iconic Mesa Arch and Upheaval Dome.
 All approved ceremony locations can be for on the Island but that doesn’t mean you can explore the rest of the park on your wedding day as well!
 When you hire me as your elopement photographer, I’ll help build you the perfect timeline to get you to all the epic locations you want for the perfect lighting without feeling rushed or stressed out.

-DEAD HORSE STATE PARK
+DEAD HORSE POINT STATE PARK

 Dead Horse Point State Park is smack in the middle of Canyonlands National Park and Arches National Park and while it doesn’t offer as much privacy as the other two, Dead Horse Point shouldn’t be written off!
 It’s full of beautiful canyons and vistas carved out by ice, water and wind making it a visual masterpiece.
 Dead Horse Point is about 45 minutes outside of Moab and has two main trails, the East Rim Trail (1.5 miles) and the West Rim (2.5 miles), that have multiple spur trails along the way to take you to overlooks.
 All of which are very well maintained and marked.

-Since Dead Horse Point State Park, it’s Special use Permit is a little bit cheaper at $60 but still required so make sure to apply no later than 30 days prior to your elopement.
+Since Dead Horse Point State Park, it’s Special Use Permit is a little bit cheaper at $60 but still required so make sure to apply no later than 30 days prior to your elopement.
 Another thing to note is that the park doesn’t allow any live or cut florals in so make sure to opt for artificial ones instead.

 CASTLE VALLEY